List of Harvey Birdman, Attorney at Law and Birdgirl characters: Myron Reducto

 Myron Reducto (voiced by Stephen Colbert in the TV series, Crispin Freeman in the video game) is a former enemy of Birdman on Birdman and the Galaxy Trio, now he is an attorney at Freezoid, Zarog & Skon, and is one of Harvey's most common courtroom opponents, as well as one of Birdman's closest friends.
 He is a small man with green-tinged skin, and brandishes a raygun that shrinks its target.
 He is highly obsessive compulsive about items smaller than he (Atom Ant and Inch High Private Eye for example) and usually responds with "BACK OFF" and using his Shrink Gun to ward them off.
 He is also prone to occasional paranoid and/or conspiracy theorist monologues, again about people who are smaller than he is.
-He drives a new Mini Cooper.
+He drives a Mini Cooper.
 He ends up being killed off in "Babysitter" when run over by a clown car.
 First appearance: "Very Personal Injury."